 How I work

-I am trained in an integrative approach which provides flexibility to offer you a suite of approaches tailored specifically for you.
-Each provides its own valuable perspective and is enhanced when carefully integrated with another.
+I am trained in an integrative approach which provides flexibility to tailor treatment specifically for your needs.
 This includes Psychodynamic work (Psychotherapy), Cognitive Behavioural Therapy (CBT), Person Centred Therapy, Mindfulness and Solution Focused Brief Therapy.
 The approach I take will be what is appropriate for you and only with your full consent.